-Fairhaven is experiencing too much growth pressure Board to continue without having adequate Planning professional planning assistance available to it for the of analyzing development proposals.
+Fairhaven is experiencing too much growth pressure to allow the Planning Board to continue without having adequate professional planning assistance available to it for the purpose of analyzing development proposals.
 Fairhaven could be faced with as many as 600 new housing units over the next several years.
-The Planning Board needs to analyze the impact of developments in terms of traffic, storm sewers, sanitary sewers, water as well as other environmental impacts arising from refuse disposal, come well developers lands and recreational activities.
-The prepared with lawyers, engineers, planners and environmental experts.
+The Planning Board needs to analyze the impact of developments in terms of traffic, storm sewers, sanitary sewers, water as well as other environmental impacts arising from refuse disposal, wetlands and recreational activities.
+The developers come well prepared with lawyers, engineers, planners and environmental experts.